 In terms of getting bang for your buck I found that that my time at Launch Academy was more valuable than any semester I had in college, but at half the price.
 It's not an easy road, but if you're willing to put in the effort and embrace the life of a software developer than this is undoubtedly one of the best places to make the transition.
 More importantly the relationships and alumni network that Launch creates are immensely valuable, and the co-operative aspects of the program helped me not only become a better programmer, but a better person as well.

-- You won't regret it!- 11/24/2018Anonymous • Junior Software Engineer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- You won't regret it!- 11/24/2018Anonymous • Junior Software Engineer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I don't come from a technical background, but I wanted to make a career change and looked into different bootcamps.
 Initially, I was (very wrongly) wary about bootcamps and about my ability to land a job after 18 weeks.
 Through Launch, you will learn so much more than you can believe you can in that time.
 I had only dabbled with code for 3 weeks prior to the beginning of the program, but the material was very well explained, for even a novice programmer.
 As the program progressed, the material was definitely more challenging but we have a lot of great educators and there was a ton of collaboration between all the students.
 The educators are always helpful, and you will definitely create friendships you didn't think was possible with your cohort-mates.
 That being said, it is a difficult program and if you're not prepared, it can be much more difficult.
 Make sure to treat Launch like a full-time job.